-Students who want to withdraw from all classes must notify their academic program manager/dean, who will submit a Complete Withdrawal form on behalf of the student.
+Students who want to withdraw from all classes must notify their academic director/dean, who will submit a Complete Withdrawal form on behalf of the student.

 Dunwoody reserves the right to terminate the enrollment of students.
 Reasons for termination include, but are not limited to: